boundary/folsom/README.md

     > folsom_metrics:new_histogram(Name, slide_uniform, {Secs::interger(), Size::integer()).

+##### Simple statistics

+Simple statistics is a counter to calculate min/max/mean for the one minute sliding window.
+It uses one ets table, works fast and consumes much less memory than slide uniform histograms.

+      > folsom_metrics:new_simple_statistics(Name).
+      > folsom_metrics:notify({Name, Value}).

 ##### Histories

 Histories are a collection of past events, such as errors or log messages.